jhallen/vivado_setup/README.md

 * Then if you do end up with multiple design wrapper projects, it will be unclear which one is being referenced by the BSP project.
 The "system.mss" within the BSP shows it, but will you remember to look?
 Chances are high that you will compile the code with the old hardware.

 * Related things are broken.
 For example, you can right-click on an applicaiton project for "Change Referenced BSP", but it's broken- the window comes up blank.
+This implies that you do not want to end up with multiple BSPs.

+Luckily, the application project references the BSP project with a relative path, so you can move the application proejct as long as the BSP project is created in the same relative position.
+Also, Eclipse allows you to import projects which are already physically in the workspace.
+So it works for Eclipse to start a new workspace with your application source code already there.